-Juan Ignacio Garza Herrera.
-Axtel Board Member since February 2016.
 CEO of Xignux.
-He was President of the COMCE Noreste and has been a Board Member of Xignux, Consejo Mexicano de Hombres de Negocios (CMHN), BBVA Mexico (Regional Noreste), UDEM, ICONN, Cleber and of the Instituto Nuevo Amanecer, A.B.P.
-He was President of Cámara de la Industria de Transformación de Nuevo León.
-Mr. Garza Herrera holds a degree in Mechanical Engineering from ITESM, and an M.B.A. from the University of San Francisco.
+He was Chairman of COMCE Noreste and has been a Board Member of Xignux, Consejo Mexicano de Hombres de Negocios (CMHN), BBVA Mexico (Regional Noreste), UDEM, ICONN, Cleber and of the Instituto Nuevo Amanecer, A.B.P.
+He was Chairman of Cámara de la Industria de Transformación de Nuevo León.

+He holds a degree in Mechanical Engineering from ITESM, and an MBA from the University of San Francisco.